Classical analogue to the Kitaev model and Majorana-like topological bound states: Conclusions

-Indeed, within certain ranges of parametric values and symmetry constraints, zero-frequency (about the reference level) bound states appear at either the terminals of finite dimerized chains, or at the domain walls connecting distinct chains.
-The emergence of the local bound states can be interpreted by unpaired terms in the Hamiltonian function, which well aligns with the Kitaev's model of Majorana zero modes.
+It was shown that, within certain ranges of parameters and symmetry constraints, zero-frequency (about the reference frequency level) bound states appear at either the terminals of finite dimerized chains, or at the domain walls connecting distinct chains. { \ed{The emergence of the local bound states can be interpreted by unpaired terms in the Hamiltonian function, which well aligns with the Kitaev's model of Majorana zero modes.
+We also note that, although prior research based on a conventional dynamical matrix approach has commonly referred to the classical dimerized chain as a system analog to the SSH chain, our results are not in conflict with them.
+Indeed, our analysis provides a more in-depth characterization of the system that uncovers additional features of this classical mechanical analog system.}}

 To further confirm the topological origin of these localized bound states, we carried out a topological band structure analysis by transforming the system matrix into $k$-space.
 The sign change in the Pfaffian of the system matrix at $k=\pi$, as the band gap closes and reopens, indicated the topological phase transition.
 On the other hand, the integral representation, namely, the Zak phase and the winding number approaches also confirmed the same transition.
-The topological $\mathbb{Z}_2$ invariant $\nu=0,1$ identified the distinct topological phases for the dimerized chains consistently with the topological protection of the bound states observed in real space.
+The topological invariant $\nu=0,1$ identified the distinct topological phases for the dimerized chains consistently with the topological protection of the bound states observed in real space.

-The braiding statistics of these bound states is yet to be studied.
-The braiding of these 1D modes usually requires a T-junction in the chain, so that localized modes can be swapped by moving the domain walls.
-Such approach is not ideal for longitudinal vibration modes, but could be realized in a transverse or scalar (pressure acoustic) counterpart employing the same mathematical model.
-We anticipate that the non-Abelian braiding of the mechanical analog Majorana zero modes might serve as the basis for acoustic topological quantum computing systems.